-I was thinking of registering on AirBnB and don’t want to let my Wi-Fi password to be shared with the guests and share my fiber optic internet connection.
+I was thinking of registering on AirBnB and don’t want to let my Wi-Fi password be shared with the guests and share my fiber optic internet connection.
 I thought this feature is available in some routers and extenders like one from Netgear.
-Then, I believe that this can be done with the help of Open DNS settings of the network.
+Then, I believe that this can be done with the help of the Open DNS settings of the network.

 This topic is for all those who want to rent out their home network to their guests or family members without disclosing the password of their Netgear range extender.
-You will be surprised to know that Asus, TP-Link and Netgear range extenders and modems are offering the built-in feature in which you can hide the password and provide the access to the network directly.
+You will be surprised to know that Asus, TP-Link, and Netgear range extenders and modems are offering the built-in feature in which you can hide the password and provide the access to the network directly.

-How to setup?
+How to set up?

-You need to select the Authentication system like WPA2, Access key and personal.
+You need to select the Authentication system like WPA2, Access key, and personal.
 It is recommended to run the guest network under network security.